contentauth/c2pa-attacks/README.md

 ./target/{YOUR_OS_PLATFORM}/release/c2pa-attacks
 ```

-## Example command lines

-To get started quickly, here are some example working command lines with explanations of what they do.
-The files useed in these examples are a part of this Git repository.
+## Directory layout

+The tool's directory layout is:

+- `src` contains the tool's source code.
+- `docs` contains documentation.
+- `attacks` contains example files that can be used as the basis for injection attacks.
+- `sample` contains example certificates and signing keys, example manifest files that reference them, and other related example files.

-As a prerequisite, the tool assumes that you have certificates for signing the content.
-This repository includes a certificate and signing key in the `sample` directory.
-The associated `test.json` manifest in the `sample` directory references this certificate and thus the examples below implicitly use it as well.
-However, your target application may not recognize these certificates.
-You may need to generate your own certificates from an approved CA for your platform.
-The requirements for signing certificates are outlined in the [C2PA technical specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_certificate_profile).
-Once you have your own certificates, you can use them instead as described in the [Appendix](docs/appendix.md#creating-and-using-an-x.509-certificate).
+Your target application may not recognize the example certificates.
+If so, you can generate your own certificates from an approved CA for your platform and then use them as described in the [Appendix](docs/appendix.md#creating-and-using-an-x.509-certificate).
+The [C2PA technical specification](https://c2pa.org/specifications/specifications/1.3/specs/C2PA_Specification.html#_certificate_profile) describes requirements for signing certificates.

+## Examples

+Here are some example uses of the tool that use files in the `attacks` and `sample` directories.
+The examples operate on the sample image file `C.jpg` which has attached Content Credentials and the `test.json` manifest file.

+These examples create output in the `sample_out` directory.

-### Inject into the author field via the command line
+### Inject into the author field from attack file

+The following example reads attack strings one line at a time from the file `attacks/xss.attack` file and injects them into the `test.json` manifest file's author name field.
+The command saves its output in the `sample_out` directory.
+The `-f` flag forces overwrite of any existing files.

 ```shell
 c2pa-attacks ./sample/C.jpg  \